mpregisreal/mpregisreal/README.md

-<p align="center"> DNI: PEDOS, TRUMP SUPPORTERS, ANTI-YUMESHIP, HOMOPHOBIC PEOPLE, d3rlord3 HATERS, MEAN PEOPLE, YUME DOUBLES (unless stated otherwise), SELFCEST, MOONCOOKIE SHIPPERS (I don't like the ship it makes me uncomfy sorry :/ ), QWEL SUPPORTERS (KEEP THE DRAMA AWAY FROM ME PLEASE) ≽(◉˕ ◉ ≼マ
+<p align="center"> DNI: PEDOS, TRUMP SUPPORTERS, ANTI-YUMESHIP, HOMOPHOBIC PEOPLE, d3rlord3 HATERS, MEAN PEOPLE, YUME DOUBLES (unless stated otherwise), SELFCEST, MOONCOOKIE SHIPPERS (I don't like the ship it makes me uncomfy sorry :/ ), QWEL SUPPORTERS (KEEP THE DRAMA AWAY FROM ME PLEASE), EX FRIENDS (you know who you are.) ≽(◉˕ ◉ ≼マ

 <p align="center"> NO JAX.
 NO JAX!!
 NO NO NO NO NO JAX!!!!
 NO. I DON'T WANT HER ANYWHERE NEAR HERE.
 AM.
 I. CLEAR./silly/srs